 References and Resources

-Lofgren et al, “Management and personality in Labrador Retriever dogs”, Applied Animal Behaviour Science, 2014.
+- Lofgren et al, “Management and personality in Labrador Retriever dogs”, Applied Animal Behavior Science, 2014.